 Is marriage counseling helpful?

-Speaking straightforwardly, marriage counseling will not always work and nor is it supposed to be taken as an easy fix for your marriage.
+Speaking straightforwardly, marriage counseling will not always work.
+It shouldn’t be taken as an easy fix for your marriage.
 It, however, does help you understand the problem at hand far better than most people can do on their own, and this alone can make relationship counseling worthwhile to consider.

 One of the key factors when it comes to counseling is timing, the effectiveness of your sessions will be directly proportional to the motivation you and your spouse have towards fixing things.
 Motivation itself is one aspect that may have a tendency to deteriorate rapidly, and hence, it is a good idea to start working towards solutions or on how to avoid them as soon as you identify a problem.